domiyanyue/my_notes/SYCLTutorials/SYCL_KernelExecutionModel.md

 <em>Fig. 4: Example 2.3 2D Global Dimension 960 x 540</em>
 </p>

 It should be clear to you at this point, that the choice of **global dimension** dictates how the problem space is divided and dispatched to work-items.
 The parallelism model is now well-defined, right?
 Well, not yet.
 Turns out we haven't considered one essential piece - *synchornization between work-items*.
-In most hardwares like multi-core CPU or GPUs which SYCL runs on top of, 2 arbitrary work-items can't be synchronized easily.
+In most hardwares like multi-core CPUs or GPUs which SYCL runs on top of, 2 arbitrary work-items can't be synchronized easily.
 Only work-items executes on the same **compute unit** can be synchronized.
-This hardware restriction make us have to be careful on selecting **local dimension**.
+Because of the hardware restriction, we have to be careful on selecting **local dimension**.

 ## Local Dimension

-In short, local dimension define the scope where work-items can be synchronized.
-The local dimension breaks down global dimension into **local work-groups**.
+In short, the local dimension breaks down global dimension into **work-groups** and only work-items within the same work-group can be synchronized.

 It is required in SYCL that local dimension size must be divisible by global dimension size in each dimension.
 For example if I have global dimensions of 32 x 100, I can't choose local  dimension of 18 (not divisible by 32) x 10 or 16 x 15 (not divisible by 100), but values like 16 x 50, 8 x 25 are legal.
 Each work-group is logically executed together on one **compute unit**.
 Synchronization is only allowed between work-items within the same work-group.
 Why?
 Because hardware is easy to built in this way.
 This limitation also ask the developers to carefully select work-group size.

 Now we understand the rational of global dimension and local dimension.
 Let's how they look like in SYCL.